kubernetes/enhancements/keps/sig-api-machinery/1027-api-unions/README.md

 -->

 ### Risks and Mitigations
+- We need to ensure we do not break existing union types.
+This can be done by not forcing existing unions to conform to the newly proposed union semantics.
+  Integration testing with older types should give us the confidence to be sure we have done so.
+- There is a lot of risk for errors when there exists skew between clients and server.
+In the section on normalization, we discuss mitigating these risks.

 <!--
 What are the risks of this proposal, and how do we mitigate?
 Think broadly.